eislerMeinName/robust_drone_pathfollowing/README.md

 ## Class `WindSingleAgentAviary`
 The WindSingleAgentAviary class is a subclass of the [SingleAgentAviary] (https://github.com/utiasDSL/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/single_agent_rl/BaseSingleAgentAviary.py) class.
 It models the Single Agent Problem to hover at a position under influence of strong wind.

-The environment can be instantiated with `gym.make()`—see [`learn.py`](https://github.com/eislerMeinName/robust_drone_pathfollowing/blob/main/learn.py) for an example.
+The environment can be instantiated by using `gym.make()`—see [`learn.py`](https://github.com/eislerMeinName/robust_drone_pathfollowing/blob/main/learn.py) for an example.

 ```python
 >>> env = gym.make('WindSingleAgent-aviary-v0')  # See learn.py
 ```
-The environment can be stepped with
+The environment can be stepped for example with an easy for loop:

 ```python
 >>> obs = env.reset()